ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 | conditionWhenDry | 0..1 | Y | sosa:ObservableProperty; skos:Concept | To Be Defined | surface condition when dry |
 | hasCoarseFragments | 0..1 |  | ansis:CoarseFragments |  | a description of coarse fragments |
 | relatedSoilBody | 0..1 |  | ansis:SoilBody |  | link to a soil body related to this context |
-### ANSIS Substrate - `ansis:Substrate`
+### ansis:Substrate

+*ANSIS Substrate*.
 Observed or inferred materials and masses of earth or rock that do not show pedological development.
 They are not soils, but typically underlie them.
 The substrate includes the R horizon and that part of the C horizon that shows no pedological development, but excludes the solum, buried soil horizons (including D horizons), and pans.
 The substrate beneath a soil profile may or may not be the parent material of the soil.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[_Comment_\] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |